MaxLeap/Docs/en/Java/Guide/CloudCode.md

 ```

 ## Background Job
-You can customize background jobs in Cloud Code to help you finish the repetitive or scheduled jobs, like database migration, discount push and etc. You can also accomplish some time-consuming mission with Job.
+You can customize background jobs in CloudCode to help you finish the repetitive or scheduled jobs, like database migration, discount push and etc. You can also accomplish some time-consuming mission with Job.

 ###Create and Observe Background Job
-####Define and Implement Job Handler in Cloud Code
+####Define and Implement Job Handler in CloudCode
 ``` java
 public class MyJobHandler implements Handler {
     public Response handle(Request request) {